MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Copy-MgTeam.md

----
+﻿---
 external help file: Microsoft.Graph.Teams-help.xml Module Name: Microsoft.Graph.Teams online version: https://learn.microsoft.com/powershell/module/microsoft.graph.teams/copy-mgteam
 schema: 2.0.0
-ms.prod: microsoft-teams
 ---

 # Copy-MgTeam

 ## SYNOPSIS
 Create a copy of a team.
-This operation also creates a copy of the corresponding group.You can specify which parts of the team to clone: When tabs are cloned, they aren't configured.
+This operation also creates a copy of the corresponding group.\nYou can specify which parts of the team to clone: When tabs are cloned, they aren't configured.
 The tabs are displayed on the tab bar in Microsoft Teams, and the first time a user opens them, they must go through the configuration screen.
-If the user who opens the tab doesn't have permission to configure apps, they'll see a message that says that the tab isn't configured.
+\nIf the user who opens the tab doesn't have permission to configure apps, they'll see a message that says that the tab isn't configured.
 Cloning is a long-running operation.
 After the POST clone returns, you need to GET the operation returned by the Location: header to see if it's running, succeeded, or failed.
 You should continue to GET until the status isn't running.
 The recommended delay between GETs is 5 seconds.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Copy-MgBetaTeam](/powershell/module/Microsoft.Graph.Beta.Teams/Copy-MgBetaTeam?view=graph-powershell-beta)

 ## SYNTAX